helm/helm/README.md

 ## Install

 Download a [release tarball of helm and tiller for your platform](https://github.com/kubernetes/helm/releases).
 Unpack the `helm` and `tiller` binaries and add them to your PATH and you are good to go!
+OS X/[Cask](https://caskroom.github.io/) users can `brew cask install helm`.

 ### Install from source